etiennedi/enzyme-wait/README.md

 # enzyme-wait
 Wait for an async element to appear when performing integration tests with enzyme.
-Returns a promise which resolves with the root component you perfomerd your search on.
+Returns a promise which resolves with the root component you performed your search on.

+**NEW**: There is now a fully working example repo using both Promises and async/await.

 ## How to use: